Writing for the Los Angeles Times, Karen Kaplan suggests, “Humanity will need to make some drastic changes if it wants to keep the ‘good life’ going.”

 From the environmental perspective, supporting local businesses means that you spend less time traveling to buy stuff.
 Even when buying online, ordering from a local business ensures that your goods don’t need to travel a long distance to get to you.

 With less travel, there is a reduced need to burn fossil fuels that hurt the environment.
 Another way of reducing the burning of fossil fuels related to purchasing goods is to buy in bulk.

 Buying in bulk is an idea supported by the sustainability site, TreeHugger.com, which notes that when you buy in bulk, you mitigate the amount of waste that ends up in landfills.
 The same source adds that buying in bulk streamlines the transportation required to get goods to market, reducing CO2 emissions.

 3 Embrace Mindful Packaging

 Of all the plastic produced, 40 percent will be used for packaging, and as soon as a product is used, that plastic will be discarded.
 It is well accepted that plastic’s major problem is that it is hard to decompose.

 On the ground, plastic releases toxic chemicals into the soil.
 When you burn plastic, it discharges toxic gases into the atmosphere.
-Consequently, to reduce your environmental footprint, you should pay attention to packaging and insist on bio-degradable packaging materials like kraft paper bags.
+Consequently, to reduce your environmental footprint, you should pay attention to packaging and insist on bio-degradable packaging materials like kraft paper bags, paper box.

 When considering packaging, the idea is always to choose something that you can use several times for different purposes.